QuaCCAToo modules

 Parameters:

-This class contains the XY-M pulse sequence, inheriting from PulsedSim class.
 The sequence is composed of intercalated X and Y pi pulses and free evolutions repeated M times.
 It acts similar to the CPMG sequence, but the alternation of the pulse improves noise suppression on different axis.

 Methods